whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Consider how incredibly disobedient Jesus Christ was:

 * _Fed people illegally:_ Jesus Christ illegally fed hungry people on the Sabbath.
-(Mark 2:23-24)[xxx-bible|esv mark 2:23-24]
+(Mark 2:23-24)[xxx-bible esv|mark 2:23-24]

 * _Healed people illegally:_ Christ illegally healed people on the Sabbath.
-(Matthew 12:10, Mark 3:2)[xxx-bible|matthew 12:10]<sup>,</sup>[xxx-bible|mark 3:2]
+(Matthew 12:10, Mark 3:2)[xxx-bible niv|matthew 12:10]<sup>,</sup>[xxx-bible niv|mark 3:2]

 * _Prioritized doing the right thing over following the law:_ When religious and legal authorities reminded him of the law, Christ said that taking care of people was more important than the law, saying, "The Sabbath was made for man, not man for the Sabbath."
-(Mark 2:27)[xxx-bible|mark 2:27] In other words, when people are in need and the law prevents helping them, we should prioritize doing the right thing and helping each other over following an unjust law.
+(Mark 2:27)[xxx-bible niv|mark 2:27] In other words, when people are in need and the law prevents helping them, we should prioritize doing the right thing and helping each other over following an unjust law.

 * _Attacked predatory money lenders:_ Jesus physically attacked predatory moneylenders (the equivalent to today's bankers and payday loan sharks) in the Temple who exploited his people.
-(Mark 11:15-18)[xxx-bible|esv mark 11:15-18]
+(Mark 11:15-18)[xxx-bible esv|mark 11:15-18]

 * _Associated with other revolutionaries:_ Christ associated with Zealots, which were a Jewish revolutionary movement.
 At least one of Jesus's disciples was a Zealot.
 Among other things, Zealots were known for not paying taxes and even killing Roman tax collectors.[xxx-britannica jewish overview]<sup>,</sup>[xxx-worldhistory jewish zealots]

-* _At trial, Jesus was accused of challenging Roman authority:_ At his trial, among other things, Christ was accused of subverting the nation, encouraging illegal tax avoidance, and claiming he was the rightful leader of the Jews.[xxx-bible|kjb luke 23:2] He did not deny the charges.[xxx-bible|esv matthew 27:12]
+* _At trial, Jesus was accused of challenging Roman authority:_ At his trial, among other things, Christ was accused of subverting the nation, encouraging illegal tax avoidance, and claiming he was the rightful leader of the Jews.[xxx-bible kjb|luke 23:2] He did not deny the charges.[xxx-bible esv|matthew 27:12]

 * _Christ was killed like a revolutionary:_ Crucifixion was a punishment that the Romans used especially for revolutionaries.
 Christ and two other revolutionaries were nailed to a cross and left to die in a public place to scare others away from revolutionary activities.[xxx-worldhistory jewish zealots]

 Christ stood up for his people against oppressive authorities in wordly and spiritual ways, seeking to free his people from Roman rule.
 He was publicly tortured to death to scare others away from having the spiritual strength to stand for what's right because the Roman government didn't want people to stand for what's right -- they wanted people to obey, and so they tried to scare the public into submission, as all oppressive governments do.

-Some Christians claim that Christ was obedient because he said, "Render unto Caesar that which is Caesar's," suggesting people should pay their taxes.[xxx-bible|mark 12:17] But revolutionaries commonly debate whether to pay their taxes.
+Some Christians claim that Christ was obedient because he said, "Give back to Caesar what is Caesar's," suggesting people should pay their taxes.[xxx-bible niv|mark 12:17] But revolutionaries commonly debate whether to pay their taxes.
 Should you pay taxes to avoid government harassment, so you can focus on liberating your people?
 Or do you choose not to pay taxes to a corrupt government and face the consequences?
 Christ clearly was one of these revolutionaries who chose to pay taxes while seeking to liberate his people.

 Unfortunately for the Roman authorities, Jesus was extremely inspirational, and a religion formed that continued to spread his teachings after he died.
 The revolutionary movement also continued, with a series of Jewish-Roman rebellions occurring between 66 and 135 CE.
 None were successful.[xxx-britannica jewish overview]